chris-jan-trapp/tachyconnect/README.md

 #### `ReplyHandler.py`

-This guy provides the connections between Qt slots and total station replies.
+This guy was designed to provide a connection between Qt slots and total station replies, along the lines of "When the reply to a `TMC_GetCoordinate` request comes in, fire a `got_coordinate` signal.
 It also emits a fall back signal when it encounters replies that have no connected slot.
+⚠️ ***THIS DOES NOT WORK*** because the design of Qt's signal/ slot architecture prohibits the creation of signal at runtime.

+***HOWEVER*** We can do the next best thing.
+Signals and slots are only really required for communication between treads.
+As long as we stay in the main class of our widget, we can use callables instead of slots

 This slot should be passed to the ctor.
 Besides that the following methods are provided:

-1. `register_command(self, label, signal_name=None)`: Takes the label of a `TachyRequest` ⬆️ and an optional name for the signal that will be emitted when the reply to the requst is being received.
-If no signal name is provided, the label is used instead.
-1. `add_connection(self, signal_name, types, slot)`:
+1. `register_command(self, command_class, slot)`: Takes any class from `TachyRequest` ⬆️ and a callable.
+When the reply to the request shows up, the result is extracted from the reply and passed to the callable which is then invoked.
+The association between requests and callables is implemented as a dict so each request can have at most one function to handle its results.
+1. `unregister_command(self, command_class)`: Allows to delete the association between a request and an action.
+1. `handle(self, request, reply)`: This is called from the dispatcher when a reply is being received on a queue.
+Note that the queue bundles each reply with the request that triggered it.
+The ReplyHandler now looks for an associated function to call.
+If none is found, request and reply are directed to the fallback signal (if provided earlier).